Welcome to the University of Massachusetts Dartmouth America Reads & America Counts

 America Counts was a federal initiative created in 1997 to assist first- through ninth-grade students develop a stronger foundation in mathematics.
 While U.S. fourth graders have been shown to perform above the international average, mathematical performance begins to decline in the secondary school.
 By the end of secondary school, U.S. students perform significantly below the international average.
 The focus of the America Counts program at the University of Massachusetts Dartmouth is on improving elementary school mathematic performance and comprehension through a supportive and dedicated partnership between a college tutor and elementary school students.

 The America Reads and Counts program employs mostly students who receive Federal Work-Study awards.
-Students who have a Connections award can participate in either America Reads or America Counts to fulfill their hours.
 Students can also volunteer or earn credit through experiential education.

 The America Reads and Counts program places tutors with children in grades preK-8th grade in area schools and community centers.
 Tutors receive thorough initial training and have follow-up sessions throughout the year to learn effective tutoring techniques.
 Tutors also have the opportunity to enrich their experience by participating in other service activities and events held by the Leduc Center for Civic Engagement throughout the year.
 Join us to: